ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v24.md

 ### IBM Spectrum Protect Plus on IBM Cloud
 {: #relnotes_v24-spp}

 The current release installs IBM Spectrum Protect&trade; Plus V10.1.1 Patch 1 on all newly deployed instances.
-For more information about the new features in IBM Spectrum Protect Plus V10.1.1 Patch 1, see [IBM Spectrum Protect Plus updates](https://www.ibm.com/support/knowledgecenter/en/SSNQFQ_10.1.1/spp/r_techchg_spp.html){:external}.

 ### VMware HCX on IBM Cloud
 {: #relnotes_v24-hcx}

 A new option is now available for you to choose between public network and private network for HCX interconnects when you order this service.
-For more information, see [Ordering VMware HCX on {{site.data.keyword.cloud_notm}}](/docs/services/vmwaresolutions?topic=vmware-solutions-hcx_ordering).

 ## New and updated documentation
 {: #relnotes_v24-new-docs}